Fermented Hot Sauce & Peanut Rayu

 The following day, heat the rapeseed oil to 180° Celcius and add the garlic.
 Fry until it appears lightly browned, then remove the crisped slices from the oil with a strainer.
 Place the garlic onto kitchen roll to drain the oil.
 Reserve the oil used to fry the garlic and allow it to cool for about ten minutes.
 You’re looking for it to cool to about 120° Celcius.

 In a bowl, mix the chili peppers and sesame seeds.
-When the oil has cooled, slowly pour it over the chili and sesame seed mixture, stirring until it’s well incorporated.
+When the oil has cooled, slowly pour it over the Korean red chili powder and sesame seed mixture, stirring until it’s well incorporated.
 In a small bowl, combine the tamari, sugar, and sesame oil.
 Once dissolved add this mixture to the oil, chili, and sesame seeds.

 Finally, add in the toasted garlic and peanuts then season to taste.
 Allow the peanut rayu to cool completely for about 1 hour, and then transfer the finished condiment to jars for storing.